scottgonzalez/widget-factory-docs/how-to-use-the-widget-factory.md

 ### Working with options

-One of the methods that is automatically available to our plugin is the `option` method.
+One of the methods that are automatically available to our plugin is the `option` method.
 The `option` method allows you to get and set options after initialization.
-This method works exactly like jQuery’s `css` and `attr` methods: you can pass just a name to use it as a setter, a name and value to use it as a single setter, or a hash of name/value pairs to set multiple values.
+This method works exactly like jQuery’s `css` and `attr` methods: you can pass just a name to use it as a getter, a name and value to use it as a single setter, or a hash of name/value pairs to set multiple values.
 When used as a getter, the plugin will return the current value of the option that corresponds to the name that was passed in.
 When used as a setter, the plugin’s `_setOption` method will be called for each option that is being set.
 We can specify a `_setOption` method in our plugin to react to option changes.
+For actions to perform independent of the number of options changed, we can override `_setOptions`.

-    $.widget( "nmk.progressbar", {
+    $.widget( "custom.progressbar", {
         options: {
             value: 0
         },